Case study

 Cold batteries accept charge slowly.
 Cold cabins force HVAC systems to operate at peak capacity during the first route, depleting available range before passengers board.
 The operator had previously managed pre-conditioning manually, with inconsistent results across depots and shifts.

-Tridens EV Charge now communicates with each vehicle through VDV 261 over the ISO 15118 connection.
+Tridens EV Charge for fleets now communicates with each vehicle through VDV 261 over the ISO 15118 connection.
 Buses report current battery state, cabin temperature, and pre-conditioning requirements.
 The system responds with optimized pre-warming start times, HVAC schedules, and departure windows, all derived from the operating timetable.
 Drivers arrive, disconnect, and depart with vehicles fully prepared for service.

 Grid-Aware Load Distribution